morawskim/packtpub-free-learning/README.md

 ## Running

-Copy `env.dist` to` .env`.
-Adjust the environment variable values.
 Run `make init`, on first run.
+This command is shortcut for:
+* install required npm packages
+* provision rocketchat docker service (add incoming integration)
+* initialize the replica set for mongo

 If you don't do it the rocketchar container will not up: `packpubfreelearning_rocketchat_1   node main.js                     Exit 1 `
-This command initialize the replica set for mongo.
+Open webrowser and go to url `rocketchat.lvh.me` and finish configuration.

-Invoke the command `docker-compose run --rm puppeteer node /home/node/app/src/index.js`
+Invoke the command `docker-compose exec puppeteer node /home/node/app/src/index.js` Or use shortcut `make puppeteer`